Golden Circle: day tour from Reykjavik, Iceland

 We went on an 8-hour Golden Circle tour by bus from Reykjavik.
 Are you curious about what you can see along the Golden Circle in December?
 Keep on reading!

 Iceland’s Golden Circle is a popular route between 3 of Iceland’s most visited attractions.
 Starting in Reykjavik, you’ll drive into the southern uplands and back, visiting Þingvellir National Park, Geysir geothermal area, and Gullfoss waterfall.
-Many tour routes take in extra attractions along the way depending on the tour.
-You could visit a geothermal greenhouse on one trip, or a natural hot water spa with another.
+Many tour routes take in extra attractions along the way, depending on the tour.
+You could visit a geothermal greenhouse on one trip, or a natural hot water spring with another.

 1) Volcanic Crater Lake Kerið